Universal Orlando Resort’s Rides and Attractions (excluding Harry Potter)

 5) THE INCREDIBLE HULK COASTER

 This coaster that reaches speeds up to 67 mph is hard to miss when you’re in the park because it’s enormous, chunky and green.
 Kind of like The Incredible Hulk character.
 (Oh, I just got that.)
-It was closed on our previous visit, but it was worth the wait because it’s maybe the best ride in the park, according to my 16-year-old son and coaster-loving husband who said he loved the “awesome way it combined a traditional gravity coaster with a steam powered launch coaster.”
+It was closed on our previous visit, but it was worth the wait because it’s maybe the best ride in the park, according to my 16-year-old son and coaster-loving husband who said he loved the “awesome way it combined a traditional gravity coaster with a steam-powered launch coaster.”
 Nerd.
 Exhilarating and fun, and definitely a scary thrill ride.
 Minimum height 54”.
+UPDATE: The guys all still love this one, and the line goes really quickly, even when the park is crowded.

 6) SKULL ISLAND: REIGN OF KONG